 What is Debt Camel?

 I started I Beat Debt to share my story of getting through the debt management process and to get people talking about money issues.
 I only have experience of my journey in and out of debt but there is so much more that people want to know about debt and related topics.
 One of my favourite websites about debt is Debt Camel.
 Sara Williams started Debt Camel in 2013, having been a volunteer with the Citizens Advice Bureau for many years.
 She is a debt adviser with the Certificate in Money Advice Practice.
 Debt Camel was created to make the serious topic of debt more accessible, whether by signposting or self help resources.
+Whether you want to know about deciding between an IVA and bankruptcy, information about payday or guarantor loan refunds, or just need to find out general information about debt and finances, she really is a resource worth tapping in to.
 I’m delighted that she has agreed to answer a few questions today.